This post contains affiliate links. We will receive a small commission if you buy through one of these links.

 For WordPress.org you need a little space somewhere on the internet to save all your posts, themes, and settings to.
 That’s your webspace, which you’ll get from a webhosting company.
-I always recommend bloggers who want to start to use Bluehost because they have a special WordPress plan which offers reliable performance, super duper support and is very affordable.
+We recommend bloggers who want to start to use Bluehost because they have a special WordPress plan which offers reliable performance, super duper support and is very affordable.
 The WordPress software will also be installed there automatically, so you don’t have to mess with the installation.

 If you decide to go with Bluehost, the basic plan is totally enough for starting out.
 It offers a free domain, 50GB storage, as much traffic bandwidth as you need, SSL encryption and 24/7 support.
 The sign up process is as easy as ordering a cup of coffee in your favorite café.
-Follow the steps below or watch our helpful video.

 Select the basic plan

 Now you have your webhosting set up (that was easy, wasn’t it?), and you can login to your account to install WordPress.

-Login to yourdomain.com/wp-admin
+3. Login to yourdomain.com/wp-admin

-Yeeesss, you got it!
+Yes, you got it!
 Navigate to the URL above (replace it with your new domain name and don’t forget to add /wp-admin to the end of it) and login with your username and password.

 Congratulations!
 You have just successfully set up your own WordPress blog!
-You can now play around a bit, maybe even write you first post, and get used to the feeling of having your own little piece of internet out there.
+You can now play around a bit, maybe even write you first post, and get used to the feeling of having your own little piece of the internet out there.

 If you have questions about the hosting signup process or the WordPress installation, drop us an email (email@example.com) and we will help you get started!